The Bog, Charlottetown: History

 A central feature of the Bog was the Bog School, constructed in 1848 on Kent Street on land donated by Royal Navy Captain John Orlebar.
+Local legislation did not require the Bog School to be a racially segregated school, due to the small Black population.
+After renovations in 1868, the school was expanded and renamed the West End School.
 African-Canadian teacher Sarah Harvie was the school's only teacher, and the school closed upon her retirement in 1903.
 By the time of the school's closure, the demographics of the neighbourhood had evolved, as the original Black residents intermarried with white families or migrated to more robust Black communities in the United States.
+According to P.E.I.'s 1881 census, there were only 84 Black residents living in the neighbourhood.
 The Bog was shortly after demolished for a redevelopment project.
+Today, the geographical area consists of government buildings, a parking lot from the 1960s, and residential housing.
+The Bog has never been recognized as part of Black Canadian heritage by the government.

+Another prominent community gathering place was the Victoria Jubilee Club, which was created in 1887.
+Government Pond was a site the community used for skating, shinny, and ice hockey.